ScarletLovell/ariEngine/readme.md

 # Hello!
-###### This engine is in very early stages of development and may be very finicky to mess with and anything is subject to change at any time.
-Please only use with caution, thank you!
+###### This version of the game engine literally does nothing yet, if you're curious, please use the LibGDX version

 ___